 During a framing inspection your inspector would walk the home prior to the installation of wall insulation.
 This allows the inspector to examine the exterior sheathing, structural framing, fire stopping, electric, plumbing, and HVAC from the inside of the home.
 The home inspector would visually inspect the house wrap from the outside of the home.

 Even a simple walk through inspection with picture documentation can be invaluable.
 In years to come when you need to make repairs you can look back on those pictures for reference.
-If you ever do take on a major renovation the picture documentation could reduce you estimated cost.
-If the renovator know what’s behind the walls it takes the guess work out of estimating the cost.
+If you ever do take on a major renovation the picture documentation could reduce your estimated cost.
+If the renovator knows what’s behind the walls it takes the guesswork out of estimating the cost.

-Bottom line, all new construction should be inspected by a certified professional home inspector.
+Bottom line, ALL new homes should be inspected by a certified professional inspector familiar with new home construction.